You are here

 Step 1: Add the host template

-Step 2: Add and configure the variables for the host
+Step 2: Add and configure variables required for this host